okutse/foodborne_diseases/main.md

 \end{align}

 where $Y$ denotes the vector of outcomes, $\textbf{X}$ denotes the $n\times p$ design matrix where $p$ denotes the number of predictors in the model and $\epsilon$ denotes some noise. $m$ is the number of unique trees, $T$ denotes tree structure, and $M$ denotes the terminal node or leaf parameters.
 BART models consist of three prior components including tree structure, leaf parameter, and error variance.
 Chipman et al. [@chipman2010bart] presents an in-depth discussion of this methodology.

-\newpage
-### Potential data limitations

-Even though the NCBI pathogen detection allows real-time identification of clusters of related genomic sequences to aid in outbreak detection, and track the spread of resistance genes, a potential limitation of this data source is that it does not identify outbreaks or outbreak memberships and analyses rely solely on publicly available data submitted to the database.
-Additionally, the database allows a lot of flexibility in the naming conventions which results in substantial heterogeneity that make it difficult to query and extract meaningful patterns for microbial risk assessments [@sanaa2019genomegraphr].
-For instance, the `collected by` and `isolation source` are fields that were entered as free text which are very extreme in the options they present for analysis.
-Moreover, there is a lot of missing data on potentially useful fields, a scenario that makes it difficult to derive inferences that could inform food policies.

 ## Conclusion